Two million acres of Peruvian rainforest designated a national park

 New protected area is bigger than Chicago, NYC, LA, London, Paris, Tokyo, and Mexico City combined

 The Earth’s not doing so hot (or rather, it’s too hot, and that’s a problem).
 Devastating hurricanes, raging wildfires, rising seas, and record-breaking temperatures can all be tied to climate change.
 One of the best ways to counteract these problems, say scientists, is to keep our planet’s forests intact.
 And today, decades of collaboration between scientists and governments have culminated in the designation of a giant new national park in the Peruvian Amazon.

-The new Yaguas National Park is over two million acres, about the size of Yosemite National Park in the US.
+The new Yaguas National Park is over two million acres, about the size of Yellowstone National Park in the US.
 (Or, if you’re more indoorsy, bigger than Chicago, New York City, Los Angeles, London, Paris, Tokyo, and Mexico City put together.)

 “This is extremely good news— we need to buffer the planet from climate change, and protecting the rainforest is the easiest way to do that,” says Corine Vriesendorp, a conservation ecologist at The Field Museum who led the scientific efforts in protecting the region.
 “We want to recognize and celebrate Peru for their remarkable leadership in creating this outstanding national park.”

 Yaguas (YAHG-wahs) is a remote region of northeastern Peru, near the Colombian border.
 It’s part of a vast expanse of forest along the Putumayo River, a tributary of the Amazon.